aurigma/GraphicsMill.Samples/README.md

 Demonstrates how to to use PsdProcessor to load a Adobe Photoshop (PSD) file, modify the content of its text and image layers and merge the result to PDF or JPEG.

+### I.05.
+Create 3D Preview

+*/I.PSDFormat/I.05.Create3DPreview/*

+Creates a personalized mug 3D preview.
+The mug model is extracted from a PSD file (image of a mug as a raster layer and bitmap mapping info as a SmartObject) and the image on a mug is provided by a user.

 ## J. Windows Forms

 */J.WinForms/*